Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-Ways to Enjoy Sugar Apple Fruits
+Other Ways to Serve and Eat Sugar Apple or Sweetsop

 - As filling to crepes by mixing one sugar apple pulp with 1/2 cup sugar, 2 large lime juice, 1/2 teaspoon ground ginger, and 1/2 teaspoon vanilla essence.
 This is thoroughly mixed and cooks over a fire until you get a nice firm paste for the filling.
 As an option, you can add two tablespoons of brandy.

 - As a Popsicle: Mix 3 cups seeded sugar apple with 3 tablespoons of lime, 1 tablespoon honey, 6 tablespoon sugar and 2 teaspoons chopped cilantro.
 Mix them in a blender then pour into a popsicle mold.
-Then insert craft stick and freeze for at least 6 hours.
+Then insert a craft stick and freeze for at least 6 hours.

 Buying and Storing Sugar Apple

-How To Pick The Right Sugar Apple
+How to Pick the Right Sugar Apple

-Choose sugar apple that is almost round with big scales and yellow grooves.
+Choose a sugar apple that is almost round with big scales and yellow grooves.
 It should have thick flesh and smooth skin.
 For the red sugar apple variety, it should have bright pink grooves.
 Sweetsop that has spots are caused by insecticides and if there are any ruptures, it can be over-ripe or damaged during harvest or handling.

 Sugar apple is ripe if the skin feels soft when pressed gently.

-Plant Sugar Apple Tree
+How to Plant Sugar Apple Tree

-But if you prefer to buy the plant instead, then buy a grafted tree as it will be of a similar genetic identity of the parent plant, provided it is healthy and produces quality fruits.
+But if you prefer to buy the plant instead, then buy a grafted tree as it will be of a similar genetic identity to the parent plant, provided it is healthy and produces quality fruits.

 Prune the tree only during the second year to promote its growth.
 It will bear fruits after the third year but if it does earlier, remove these fruits to allow all nutrients to go to good growth.

-If you don't have a large garden, plant sugar apple tree in a big pot instead (10-15 gallon-sized pot).
+If you don't have a large garden, plant a sugar apple tree in a big pot instead (10-15 gallon-sized pot).

-Nutritional Value of Sugar Apple per 100g
+Sugar Apple Nutrition per 100g

 Ascorbic Acid (Vitamin C)